 - Create a new user account to upload the final PDF version of the dissertation to UMI/ETD.

-- Select Open Access publishing (required) and complete the agreement.
+- Select a publishing option (Traditional, Open Access, Open Access PLUS) and complete the agreement.

 - Personal bound dissertation copies and copies for the chairperson/committee members can be ordered through the UMI/ETD submission.

 - All fees are paid by credit card at the time of initial submission.